 If ancient history, Silk Road caravanserai, detailed mosaics, and impressive mosques are what you are looking for, a plan to travel to Central Asia should be high on your list.
 Wonder about these Central Asia countries?
 Search no more: Tajikistan, Uzbekistan, Turkmenistan, Kyrgyzstan, and Kazakstan.
+And given the remoteness of most of these places, at least in the mountainous areas, you will unlikely meet a long of other travelers.
+So should you look for the road less traveled for your 2021 trip planning, Central Asia should be high on your list!

-With unique attractions like the Pamir Mountains in Tajikistan, the mosques of Samarkand in Uzbekistan, the burning crater of Turkmenistan, the vast expanse of the Lake Issyk-Kul in Kyrgyzstan, and the Sharyn Canyon in Kazakhstan, your travel in Central Asia will be full of stunning landscape and ancient history.
+With unique attractions like the Pamir Mountains in Tajikistan, the mosques of Samarkand in Uzbekistan, the burning crater of Turkmenistan, the vast expanse of Lake Issyk-Kul in Kyrgyzstan, and the Sharyn Canyon in Kazakhstan, your travel in Central Asia will be full of stunning landscape and ancient history.

 Travel to Central Asia

 Familiarly called “The Stans,” all the names of these Central Asia countries end with “stan,” a Persian word that means “land.”
 The region featured centuries of pre-Islamic and Islamic history, mostly influenced by Iranian as the suffix shows.
 Recent decades saw the impact of the Communist era still visible today in these former Soviet Republics.
-An interesting mix to say the least.
+An interesting mix, to say the least.

 Silk Road Travel